 As you work through the steps, you may find your Windows servers are pre-configured with some of the required settings.
 But it’s a good idea to work through each step anyway to confirm all your settings are correct.

-Please note that the steps below were written for Windows 8.1 and Windows 7.
+Please note that the steps below were written for Windows 7 and above.
 For WMI monitoring, Auvik doesn't support workstations running Windows older then version 7.

 Before you start:

 - Your Windows device needs to have ICMP enabled.
 See How to make Windows devices discoverable for instructions on allowing ICMP packets through a Windows firewall.

 - WinRM requires an active HTTP listener with “basic” authentication.

 You’ll need to make sure the local security policy for network adapters is set to private, rather than public or not configured.
 The steps below describe how to set that policy against unidentified networks.
 But you should also check any other listed networks to avoid strange errors when configuring WinRM.

 - From the start menu, open Control Panel.

 - Click Network List Manager Policies.